magento/devdocs/guides/v2.1/install-gde/prereq/prereq_updater.md

   - Setup
 ---

-The Magento 2 Updater uses Composer to manage the Magento packages.
+The Magento 2 Updater enables you to use the Web Setup Wizard to manage the Magento system components.

-{:.bs-callout .bs-callout-info}
-This topic is for contributing developers *only*; that is, anyone who clones the Magento 2 GitHub repository so they can contribute to the Magento 2 codebase.
-If you did not clone the Magento repository, you should skip this topic.
+The updater uses the cron jobs `update/cron.php` and `bin/magento setup:cron:run`.
+Learn more about the cron setup in [Configure the Magento application].

 ## Clone the updater

-Clone the [Magento 2 updater](https://github.com/magento/magento2-updater) to `<your Magento install dir>/update`.
+Clone the [Magento 2 updater] to `<your Magento install dir>/update`.

 Example: